nashville-software-school/server-side-python-curriculum/book-1-kennels/chapters/PK_EC_EXPAND_ANIMAL.md

 Now that the related location and customer dictionaries are embedded directly on the animal, there's no need to have the `locationId` and `customerId` keys on the dictionary any longer.

-Use your searching skills to find out how to delete a key from a Python dictionary.
+Use your Web searching skills to find out how to delete a key from a Python dictionary.